 |Maintenance||It is being maintained by Apache Software Foundation.||It is being maintained by Gatling Enterprise Company.|

 |Built-in facilities||It has a GUI facility rather than only a command-line runner.||It is based on a command-line runner.|

 |Ease of use||It is a bit difficult to use.||It is easier to use and can be easily integrated with any application|

 |Flexibility||It supports only the HTTP protocol.||It supports HTTP protocol and also a few other protocols as well.|

-JMeter vs Gatling both can be used for the purpose of testing in case of load and performance parameters.
+JMeter vs Gatling both can be used to test in case of load and performance parameters.
 In terms of providing testing results, the two tools differ.
-In the case of JMeter, the CPU utilization is more whereas Gatling uses less CPU, more network utilization and less disc space.
+In the case of JMeter, the CPU utilization is more, whereas Gatling uses less CPU, more network utilization and less disc space.
 Ultimately JMeter utilizes more resources from the system compared to the Gatling.

-This has a been a guide to JMeter vs Gatling.
-Here we also discuss the key differences with infographics, and comparison table.
+This has been a guide to JMeter vs Gatling.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more-